 We should ask now: do we want that?
 If not, we have an example (Tantra) of an enthusiastically affirmative Buddhist alternative.
 Can we draw on it in developing future Buddhisms?

 Difference does not imply conflict

 Throughout their history, Sutra and Tantra have had political conflicts.
 Proponents of each have denigrated the other.
 However, the fact that two things are different does not mean that one is better or worse than the other.

 Sometimes it may even be best to think of Sutra and Tantra as totally different religions.
 However, they are both recognizably Buddhist.
 In fact, you can understand Buddhist Tantra as a necessary fulfillment of the bodhisattva approach to Sutrayana.
-I’ll write about that later.
-Also, I’ll write about the ways that Hindu Tantra is not Buddhist, and why that matters.

 I do think Buddhist Tantra may be more useful, more often, for more people in America in 2013 than Sutra—and yet it is far less accessible.
 I want to help change that.